CMSgov/qpp-conversion-tool/README.md

 ### Prerequisites

 The following must be installed on your computer:
-* Java JDK 8 or higher - [Download Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+* Java JDK 8 or higher - [Download Java JRE](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

   It is important that you have the right version of java on your path.
+If you installed the JRE, you may need to update your path manually.
 Insalling the JDK rather than the JRE should talk care of your path automatically.

   ```shell
   # When you run 'java -version', you should get 1.8.XXXXX.
 For example: